ASSESSMENT/ COLLECTION OF ASSESSMENT

 Can a producer get a refund of their assessments?

 Yes.
-As defined in Ohio Revised Code 1510.08, OOGEEP shall refund the assessment directly to any producer that has been assessed, after they have submitted a “Refund Application” on a form furnished by the OOGEEP Operating Board.
+As defined in Ohio Revised Code 1510 and the OOGEEP “Program,“ OOGEEP shall refund the assessment directly to any producer that has been assessed, after they have submitted a “Refund Application” on a form approved and furnished by the OOGEEP Operating Board.
 They must be the owner or operator of the well that was assessed.
-OOGEEP may request information to support a refund request, however, any information provided is not a public record under Ohio Revised Code Section 149.43, and is treated as confidential.
+OOGEEP may request information to support a refund request and that information shall be treated as confidential.

 Any producer desiring a refund must submit the Refund Application not later than the thirty-first (31) day of March, following the year in which the assessment was made.
 OOGEEP shall refund the assessment to the producer no later than the thirteenth (13th) day of June of the year in which the Refund Application is submitted.